apetrycki/daikinskyport/API_info.md

-"sched[DoW]Part[n]csp": cooling set point, temperature in C, one decimal place "sched[DoW]Part[n]Enabled": enable or disable the schedule block, true/false "sched[DoW]Part[n]hsp": heating set point, temperature in C, one decimal place
+"sched[DoW]Part[n]csp": cooling set point, temperature in C, one decimal place "sched[DoW]Part[n]Enabled": enable or disable the schedule block, true/false "sched[DoW]Part[n]hsp": heating set point, temperature in C, one decimal place "schedOverrideDuration": how long the manual set point should last, time?
+(TBD) "schedEnabled": set if the schedule is enabled or manual set point, true/false
 ```
 [DoW]: Day of week - Mon, Tue, Wed, Thu, Fri, Sat, Sun
 [n]: Sequential number from 1 to 4 used to associate the parameters to the schedule block